-Without miracles, the likes of Knock, Fatima, Lourdes and so on would be run down small towns at best.
-Perhaps they would have disappeared altogether, as many similiar sized but miracle-less places have over the centuries – when they had no miracles to keep them going.
+Without miracles, the likes of Knock, Fatima, & Lourdes would be run-down small towns at best.
+Perhaps they would have disappeared altogether, as many similiar little places have over the centuries – when they had no miracles to keep them going.

 Instead, they are popular destinations to which millions flock, where billions of euros of business is done, and where many thousands are employed by the hospitality & souvenir industries.

 Don’t get me wrong – I’m not here to mock or doubt anyone’s faith.
 Article 44 of the Irish Constitution guarantees you the right to believe what you want, & I’m good with that.